FAQs

 Feldenkrais lessons use movement to activate this neuroplasticity so that your nervous system improves itself as it connects your inner landscape with your environment.
 This reorganization is your brain learning.

-Although commonly used for physical improvements, Feldenkrais-based movements can enhance the creative process, so we can design to our highest potential.
-Plus, it can be particularly useful when you feel stuck with a creative block or when working under stress.
+Although commonly used for physical improvements, Feldenkrais-based movements enhance the creative process, so we can design to our highest potential.
+This is particularly useful when you feel stuck, have creative blocks, or when working under stress.

 How are Feldenkrais Practitioners trained?